Skip to content

 The story

-In June of 2022 thirty-five “nationally critical” endangered powelliphanta (native carnivorous) land snails were translocated to the Sanctuary, followed by an additional nine snails in September of 2022.
-The first snails were gathered in the Maitai Vallery and the Roding Water Reserve between 12-26 May 2022, and released in the Sanctuary on 17 June 2022.
-A second collection in the Rocks Hut/Coppermine Saddle area occurred 5-7 September, and nine additional powelliphanta were translocated/released in the Sanctuary on 8 September 2022.
-The short (approx. 7 minute) video documents the process of translocating these fascinating and rarely seen native snails.
+In June of 2022 35 “nationally critical” endangered powelliphanta (native carnivorous) land snails were translocated to the Sanctuary, followed by an additional nine snails in September of 2022.
+The first snails were gathered in the Maitai Valley and the Roding Water Reserve between 12-26 May 2022, and released in the Sanctuary on 17 June 2022.
+A second collection were gathered in the Rocks Hut/Coppermine Saddle area during 5-7 September, and nine additional powelliphanta were translocated/released in the Sanctuary on 8 September 2022.

 Our thanks for external expert powelliphanta advice from Ian Millar, and Dr. Kath Walker of the Department of Conservation.